 I can’t give you an accurate estimate of how much you’ll spend on miscellaneous software and other things in this category.
 Some people get carried away with this one, always looking for that next shiny object.
 I can only offer advice that if you want to keep your expenses low and your profit high, then only pay for the real estate automation systems that are necessary.

 Now once you put that into perspective, try to put a monetary value on your time.
 It’s practically impossible.
-The cost of outsourcing is ridiculously inexpensive compared to the quality of life that you can experience and the new level of business management that will unfold.
+The cost of outsourcing is ridiculously inexpensive compared to the quality of life that you can experience.
+A new level of business management will unfold.